Father David Bauer Olympic Arena

-The Father David Bauer Olympic Arena is an ice hockey arena in Calgary, Alberta, Canada.
+The Father David Bauer Arena is an ice hockey arena in Calgary, Alberta, Canada.
 It seats about 1,750 for hockey with a standing room capacity of over 2,000.
 It is named after Father David Bauer.

 Canada's defunct national touring team, the brainchild of Bauer, also staged tryouts there.
 The arena was built in 1963.

 The arena uses the 200 by 100 ft (or Olympic) sized ice surface.
 A second arena, the Norma Bush Arena is attached to the facility, and has a 185 by 85 ft artificial ice surface.

 The arena was the home of the Calgary Mustangs of the Alberta Junior Hockey League and is the home arena for the Calgary Dinos university hockey team.
 It is also the home of the Western Hockey League major junior circuit, the AAA Midget Flames of the Alberta Midget Hockey League and is often used as the training facility for the Canadian Olympic and junior national teams.

 FDB also hosts games for the annual Mac's AAA midget hockey tournament.